foundry-rs/starknet-foundry/README.md

 asdf install scarb latest
 ```

-To verify that Scarb was correctly installed, run
+To verify that Scarb was installed, run

 ```shell
 scarb --version